ceph/ceph/doc/rbd/rbd-cloudstack.rst

 .. note:: We recommend installing with Ubuntu 13.04 or later so that you can use package installation instead of having to compile libvirt from source.

+.. note:: Make sure the /tmp partition on your hypervisors is at least 25GB.
+   When deploying from a template from the first time /tmp will be used for converting the template from QCOW2 to RAW for storage on RBD.

 Installing and configuring QEMU for use with CloudStack doesn't require any special handling.
 Ensure that you have a running Ceph Storage Cluster.
 Install